Brockenhurst College

 Brockenhurst College is a large tertiary college situated in Brockenhurst, Hampshire.
-Co-educational since the 1920s, Brockenhurst College accepts students over the age of 16 or year 12 students, whichever occurs first due to safeguarding policies.
+Co-educational since the 1920s, Brockenhurst College accepts students over the age of 16 or year 12 students.

-The college has over 2,700 full-time students and over 8,000 part-time adult learners from as far and wide as The New Forest, Bournemouth, Poole, East Dorset, the Waterside area of Southampton, South Wiltshire, and the Isle of Wight.
+The college has over 2,700 full-time students and over 8,000 part-time adult learners from places such as The New Forest, Bournemouth, Poole, East Dorset, the Waterside area of Southampton, South Wiltshire, Eastleigh, and the Isle of Wight.
 Brockenhurst College has been an accredited Investors in People since 1996, and in 2004 was awarded by the AoC Beacon Award and is also rated 'Good' by Ofsted.

 The types of courses the college provides are professional, vocational and AS/A Level courses, Foundation Degrees and Apprenticeships.

 Campus

-The College, with its many different buildings and uses, is divided up into A, B, E, M, S and T blocks.
+The College is divided up into A, B, E, M, S and T blocks.
 In addition to the Main Hall and Foyer, there are also other blocks given full names, such as the Sports Centre, the Hard Brock Café, the Learning Care Centre, and the LRC (Learning Resources Centre).

-There is also Highwood Nursery located between the sports centre and the car park.
+There is also the Highwood Nursery located between the sports centre and the car park.
 The college has adult learning centres in Brockenhurst, Lymington and New Milton along with the Hengistbury Head Outdoor Activity Centre and the Marchwood Marine and Construction Centre.